This is Eva. She is here to ask some of the questions we think you might have about our Eco Actions.

 Leaving Less Behind

-Eva: It's good to know that SCA is taking responsibility for reducing its impact on the environment.
+Eva: It's good to know that Essity is taking responsibility for reducing its impact on the environment.